 “There will be a return to normalcy, but there will be an evolved customer that sees the world differently.”

-Omnichannel also can reach customers who weren't intending to shop, just simply engage on social media.
-Platforms like Facebook, Instagram, and TikTok are ideal examples where businesses are expanding their global reach into previously untapped markets and segments.
+By implementing an omnichannel retail approach, marketers also can reach customers across different channels who weren't intending to shop, just simply engage on social media.
+Platforms like Facebook, Instagram, and TikTok are ideal examples of where businesses are expanding their global reach into previously untapped markets and segments.

 Creating an effective omnichannel commerce strategy depends on the brand, of course, but some steps are universal.
 They include:

 Know the customer: Research the target audience's interests, behaviors, and needs.
 Ask questions, invite feedback, and leverage social media and social listening tools.
-Mapping out the customer journey can reveal insights into a customer’s thought processes and let organizations know what is or isn't working for them.
+Mapping out the customer journey both in-store and through digital channels, can reveal insights into a customer’s thought processes and let organizations know what is or isn't working for them.